Charity Iftar Dastarkhwan Offers Free Food At Different Places - UrduPoint

 Charity "Iftar Dastarkhwan" Offers Free Food At Different Places

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Apr, 2021 ) :With start of holy month of Ramadan, number of charity iftar dastarkhwan are being set up in various Mosques and other different places in city to provide free iftar-cum meal facility to the deserving people.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Apr, 2021 ) :With start of holy month of Ramadan, number of charity iftar dastarkhwan are being set up in various Mosques and other different places in the city to provide free iftar-cum meal facility to the deserving people.

 Due to COVID-19 pandemic and strict SOPs, many such charity iftar dastarkhwan were also offering meal take away facility to avoid rush of people at one place.